kwakd/meta_coursera_capstone_ll/my-app/README.md

-# My capstone project for the Meta Front-End Developer Professional Certificate
+capstone project for meta front end.

+INSTRUCTIONS TO RUN:
+1. right click and click on "Open with Code"
+2. npm install
+3. npm start